 We staff a Housing referral office in the State Department, operate a bookstore, and host periodic speakers at programs in the diplomatic reception rooms of the State Department.
 AAFSW was the original source of many of the publications now commonly updated and in the tool kits of mobile families.
 Through our unique ability to lobby Congress, we have led the legislative fight for the rights of divorced spouses.

 AAFSW also supports outreach and charities.
 Money is provided for scholarships for Foreign Service youth, loans for adult family members continuing their education, awards for outstanding volunteer contributions abroad, and we support local Washington, D.C. non-profit organizations that focus on the improvement of family issues.
-For a more detailed look at the history of AAFSW please see the President’s remarks on A Century of Women in the Foreign Service.
+For a more detailed look at the history of AAFSW please see former President Mette Beecroft’s remarks on A Century of Women in the Foreign Service “30 Years of Accomplishment”, written by former Presidents Lesley Dorman and Patty Ryan.

 - Establishment of Family Liaison Office